 Another thing the Police are massive on is speeding.
 It’s definitely something I noticed straight away in Sydney as no one speeds.
 No one ever goes over the limit because there are speed cameras everywhere.
 This is a great thing about driving in Sydney and to be honest, I have rarely ever seen a crash in Sydney at all.

-This is another thing that took me a while to figure out, parking signs.
+Another thing that took me a while to figure out is parking signs.
 Like seriously, how many different rules are there to parking in one spot?
 But, you’ll learn to understand this one as time goes one.

 This is one that I didn’t know for a while but when parking on the street, but all cars must be facing the same way.
 If you park on the opposite direction, you’ll most likely get fined for it.

-I was always scared about driving in the city but it’s actually pretty easy.
+I was always scared about traffic in Sydney CBD but it’s actually pretty easy to drive around.
 I never drove in the middle of London as it just seemed pretty scary but because Sydney is so much smaller and the CBD is actually quite small, it’s not as scary at all.

-One good thing about parking in Sydney is you can get away with parking for free in so many areas and all Westfield shopping malls are free within 3 hours being there.
+One good thing about parking in Sydney is you can get away with parking for free parking in Sydney CBD in so many areas and all Westfield shopping malls are free within 3 hours being there.
 But when it comes to parking in the city, it is very expensive during the week but surprisingly cheap on weekends.

-So there’s my top 13 tips for driving in Sydney for the first time.
+Driving in Sydney traffic and on Sydney roads might take a bit to get your head around but you’ll be fine!
 It may sound scary but you’ll get used to it in no time.
 I would be completely lost if I didn’t have my car in Sydney as you’ll want to get out and explore the area.